Knowledge base

 - Click on Continue.

-If it is a sub-domain or if the domain name or its DNS zone is managed by Infomaniak, it is possible to automatically update the existing DNS entries.
+If it's a subdomain or if the domain name or its DNS zone is managed by Infomaniak, it is possible to automatically update the existing DNS entries.
 Otherwise, make the necessary changes with your registrar or transfer the management of the domain name to Infomaniak.

-This guide explains add a new domain name to a website Infomaniak.
+This guide explains how to add a new domain name to a Web site Infomaniak.

 Preamble

-- When you add a new domain name to a website, we talk about related area but also of aliases.
+- When you add a new domain name to a Web site, it is referred to as a linked domain but also as an alias.

-- An alias domain in this case is an additional domain name, also linked to an existing site.
+- In this case, an alias domain is an additional domain name, also linked to an existing site.

 Prerequisites

-- If the domain name (intended to become alias) or its DNS area is managed by Infomaniak, everything is OK.
+- If the domain name (intended to become an alias) or its DNS zone is managed by Infomaniak, everything is OK.
 If not:

-- Domain name registration A must point to Infomaniak.
+- The A record of the domain name must point to Infomaniak.

-- To simplify, you canentrusting the management of the domain to Infomaniak.
+- To simplify, you can delegate the management of the domain to Infomaniak.

-- It is also necessary that the future alias is not already so, in which case it will have to be the disconnect from the current site in advance (i.e. synonym).
+- It is also necessary that the future alias is not already one, in which case it will be necessary to detach it from the current site beforehand (same if synonym).

-- Enter the domain name(s) to be added, separating them by the key Enter.
+- Enter the domain name(s) to be added, separated by the Enter.

-- If you have an SSL certificate like Let's Encrypt e.g. you can ask the update here to include the new names.
+- If you have an SSL certificate like Let's Encrypt, for example, you can request to update it here to include the new names.

 - Click on Validate to complete the procedure:

-To define the alias as the main domain, take note of this other guide.
+To set the alias as the main domain, refer to this other guide.

-This guide explains how to activate or deactivate maintenance mode on a website of an Hosting Infomaniak.
+This guide explains how to enable or disable maintenance mode on a website hosted with Infomaniak Hosting.

 - It is also possible to specify IP addresses that can bypass this page.